airtonix/vue-localize/README.md

 }
 ```

-##### Example of routes config for automatic routes localization
+#### Example of routes config for automatic routes localization
-> Example below assumes application of a website, that consists of the public and administrative sections and the public section should working with localized routes paths, but the administrative section shouldn't.
+> Example below assumes an application of a website, that consists of the public and administrative sections and assumes that the public section should working with localized routes paths and the administrative section shouldn't.

 ```js
 import SiteLayout from './components/SiteLayout'